Ricardo Baeza-Yates

-Ricardo A. Baeza-Yates (born March 21, 1961) is a Chilean-Catalan computer scientist that currently is a Research Professor at the Institute for Experiential AI of Northeastern University in the Silicon Valley campus.
+Ricardo A. Baeza-Yates (born March 21, 1961) is a Chilean computer scientist specializing in algorithms, data structures, information retrieval, web search and responsible AI.
+Since 2025 he is a part-time Wallenberg AI, Autonomous Systems and Software Program professor at the KTH Royal Institute of Technology of Sweden in Stockholm.
 He is also part-time professor at Universitat Pompeu Fabra in Barcelona and Universidad de Chile in Santiago.
-He is an expert member of the Global Partnership on Artificial Intelligence, a member of Spain's Advisory Council on AI, and a member of the Association for Computing Machinery's US Technology Policy Subcommittee on AI and Algorithms.
+He is an expert member of the Global Partnership on Artificial Intelligence, a member of the Association for Computing Machinery's US Technology Policy Committee as well as IEEE's AI Committee.

+He is member of the Chilean Academy of Sciences (2002), founding member of the Chilean Academy of Engineering (2010), corresponding member of the Brazilian Academy of Sciences (2018), and member of the Academia Europaea (2023).

+He is an ACM Fellow (2009). and an IEEE Fellow (2011).
+He is a former member of Spain's Advisory Council on AI (2019–2023).

+From January 2021 to March 2025 he was the Director of Research at the Institute for Experiential AI at Northeastern University in the Silicon Valley campus.

 From June 2016 until June 2020 he was CTO of NTENT, a semantic search technology company.
 Before, until February 2016, he was VP of Research for Yahoo!
-Labs, leading teams in United States, Europe and Latin America.
+Labs, leading teams in United States, Europe, Asia and Latin America.

+Education

-He obtained a Ph.D. from the University of Waterloo with Efficient Text Searching, supervised by Gaston Gonnet and granted in 1989.
+He obtained a PhD from the University of Waterloo with Efficient Text Searching, supervised by Gaston Gonnet and granted in 1989.